werdnakof/DatabaseNotes/04_-_Storage.md

 - Every Block and record has two addresses: database address (secondary storage), memory address (buffer)
 - need to translate database address to memory address in buffer (pointer Swizzling)

-Pointer Swizzling
+**_Pointer Swizzling_** - translation of database address to virtual memory address Swizzled pointers consists of:
-- Consists of: 1 bit to indicate whether the pointer is a database address or a memory address, Database or memory pointer, as appropriate
+- 1 bit to indicate whether the pointer is a database address or a memory address, Database or memory pointer, as appropriate
-- A record could have been loaded into memory (buffer) already, so when loading a record which has a pointer to another in-memory record, need to "swizzle" the pointer to in-memory address instead of database address
+- A record could have been loaded into memory/buffer already, so when loading a record which has a pointer to another in-memory record, need to "swizzle" the pointer to in-memory address instead of database address

-- Strategies:
+**Strategies**
 	- automatic: replace pointers in block (in-memory) with new entries via translation table
 	- on-demand: only swizzle pointers when dereferenced
 	- no-swizzle: translation table to map pointers to each dereference
-- Unswizzle: rewrite sizzled pointers using translation table when a Block is written back from memory to disc (pin count can Block as other process still using the memory)
+- Unswizzle: rewrite sizzled pointers using translation table when a Block is written back from memory to disc (pin count can block as other process still using the memory)

 Record Insertion
 - Insert new record at end of file or in deleted slot (Easy)